A self-contained proof of the Alt-Caffarelli-Friedman monotonicity formula: A convexity property

 \section{A convexity property}

-This section is dedicated to the introduction of the main result exploited in the proof of the Friedland-Hayman inequality: the convexity of the one-dimensional function that describes the first eigenvalue on spherical caps in terms of their colatitude.
+This section is dedicated to the introduction of the main result exploited in the proof of the Friedland-Hayman inequality: the convexity of the one-dimensional function that describes the first eigenvalue of a spherical caps in terms of its colatitude.
 This fact was proved in a more general setting (and using more sophisticated tools) in \cite[Corollary 1.15]{bl}.
+We follow the approach of \cite{k}.
+It is sufficient to retrieve it in dimension greater than or equal to $5$, since it will be exploited in a limiting process in Section \ref{s.4}.